ALASdoo/alasdoo_com_v2/content/english/team.md

   image: images/team/anastasia.jpg
   categories: ['Manual QA']
   designation: QA Engineer
-  content: Not a ceramist but made a plate with the text 'I love memes' on it (and yes, she loves memes).
+  content: Not a ceramist but made a plate with the text “I love memes“ on it (and yes, she loves memes).
 Sometimes she bakes and takes pics of her 'creations' (brave ones say they are tasty).
   link: ''

 - name: Anna Martinović